 Rural and Minority Health Research Center

-The Rural and Minority Health Research Center's mission is to illuminate and address the problems experienced by rural and minority populations in order to guide research, policy, and related advocacy.
-The Rural and Minority Health Research Center goals are to:
+The Rural and Minority Health Research Center's mission is to illuminate and address the health and social inequities experienced by rural and minority populations to promote the health of all through policy-relevant research and advocacy.

-- Assess the resources available to, and barriers experienced by, rural and safety net healthcare providers.
+- Assess the resources available to, and barriers experienced by, rural and safety net health care providers

-- Provide expert advice to national, state, and local government and to rural and minority constituency groups to empower policy development and advocacy.
+- Provide expert advice to national, state, and local government and to rural and minority constituency groups to empower policy development and advocacy

 The Rural Health Research Centers are funded by the Federal Office of Rural Health Policy (FORHP).
 Currently, Centers are funded through a four-year cooperative agreement.
 This research Center has produced research products funded by FORHP during the following years.